 Animals can be categorized by the foods they eat.
-They can be divided into three main groups: herbivores, carnivores, and omnivores.
+They can be divided into three main groups: herbivores, carnivores, and of course, omnivores.
 The types of food an animal eats are greatly dependent on its habitat and adaptations.
 In this article we’re going to be looking specifically at some examples of omnivores.
-But before we can can do that, we have to better tell you what an omnivore is.
+But before we do that, we’ll cover some of the basics about omnivores.

 Omnivores are animals that eat both meat and vegetation.

 Omnivores will hunt and kill their prey or scavenge for food, but will also eat different types of plants, fruit, and vegetables.
+Smaller omnivores may not eat what we consider to be meat but eat insects, which technically qualify as meat as they are not plant material.
 Humans are an excellent example of an omnivore.
-We eat meat and plant for survival and proper nutrition.
+We eat meat and plants for survival and proper nutrition.
 We’ll be discussing other omnivores and what makes them an omnivore.

-The following list is of 27, totally random omnivores.
+The following list is of 30, totally random omnivores.
 Many of them I’m sure you’ve heard of, others maybe not.
+This list is not exhaustive, as there are hundreds if not thousands of species of omnivores in the animal kingdom.

 Anyways, let’s look at some pictures and learn a little about each of these meat and veggie eating animals!